 Once housing and the job is settled, there are so many things to do in Montreal!
 In the summer, there are numerous activities outside- parks are full of music and laughter, festivals are ongoing throughout the city, and patios are open among the different bars, cafes, and restaurants.

 There are also lots of things to do outside Montreal such as National Parks- summer and winter.
+You'd be surprised how many great, free things there are to do in Montreal, so even if you're on a budget, you definitely won't get bored.

 In the winter, the excitement doesn’t end.